JasonDai1219/cse15l-lab-reports/lab-week-9-report.md

     exit
 fi
 ```
 In this part, we are trying to see whether the file, ListExamples.java" exist or not, if the student submission does not contain this file, or the file is saved in a wrong name, then these lines would be able to detect it and directly give the 0/10 score for this submission.
-However, in our example, the submission contains the wanted file name, so the stdout of our example would be "The file ListExamples.java exists [+2 point]", and at the same time the score would be added by 2; the stderr would be empty, and the return codes would all be 0 because there is no error.
+However, in our example, the submission contains the wanted file name, so the if statement would be true, and the stdout of our example would be "The file ListExamples.java exists [+2 point]", and at the same time the score would be added by 2; the stderr would be empty, and the return codes would all be 0 because there is no error.
 The else part would not be activated because the file exists.

 ```